I have been asked this question several times since Charles’ death. And I know that others not in this club must wonder how we go on.

-But the fact that you have embraced the cause and furthermore invested yourselves in it has helped not only me, but the thousands who have also suffered a loss, endured the stigma of addiction and mental illness.
-Your comments and your sharing this mission with others gives me strength many days when I am at my bottom.
+But the fact that you have embraced the cause and furthermore invested yourselves in it has helped not only me, but the thousands who have also suffered a loss, and endured the stigma of addiction and mental illness.
+Your comments and your sharing this mission with others gave me strength many days when I am at my bottom.

 Some of my strength comes from within.
 Some comes from family and friends and a lot comes from my higher power.
 Once you define your higher power, you create a foundation from which you can draw strength.
 Once you recognize and find humility, you can start to heal emotionally.